-- March 31, 2018 but excluding March 31, 2019 was 8.1% - March 31, 2019 but excluding March 31, 2020 was 8.8% - March 31, 2020 but excluding March 31, 2021 is 8.4% - March 31, 2021 but excluding March 31, 2022 will be 7.2%
+- March 31, 2019 but excluding March 31, 2020 was 8.8% - March 31, 2020 but excluding March 31, 2021 was 8.4% - March 31, 2021 but excluding March 31, 2022 is 7.2% - March 31, 2022 but excluding March 31, 2023 is 9.9%

-Subsequent from and including March 31, 2022 to but excluding the Maturity Date, the interest rate applicable to the Debentures will be reset on an annual basis on March 31 of each year, at a rate equal to the annual average percentage change in the All-items Consumer Price Index during the 12-month period ending on December 31 in the prior year (which amount may be positive or negative) plus 6.5%.
+Subsequent from and including March 31, 2023 to but excluding the Maturity Date, the interest rate applicable to the Debentures will be reset on an annual basis on March 31 of each year, at a rate equal to the annual average percentage change in the All-items Consumer Price Index during the 12-month period ending on December 31 in the prior year (which amount may be positive or negative) plus 6.5%.
 Notwithstanding the foregoing, the interest rate applicable to the debentures will not be less than 0%.
 The Company may, subject to certain approvals, elect the Payment in Kind election ("PIK Election"), in lieu of paying interest in cash, to satisfy all or any portion of its interest obligation payable on an interest payment date by issuing to each Debenture holder PIK Debentures equal to the amount of the interest obligation to be satisfied.
 The PIK Debentures will have the same terms and conditions as the Debentures and will form part of the principal amount of the Debentures.
 If, on any interest payment date, the Company fails to pay the amount of interest owing on the Debentures in full in cash, the Company will not (A) declare or pay dividends of any kind on the Common Shares, nor (B) participate in any share buyback or redemption involving the Common Shares, until the date on which the Company pays such interest (or the unpaid portion thereof) in cash to holders of the Debentures; however, where the Company has issued PIK Debentures in respect of all or a portion of the amount of interest owing on the Debentures on an interest payment date, the Company may resume declaring or paying dividends of any kind on the Common Shares and participating in any share buyback or redemption involving the Common Shares beginning on the next earlier of (i) the interest payment date of which the Company pays the amount of interest owing on the Debentures in full in cash and (ii) the date on which the Company repays all amounts owing under the PIK Debenture.
 All payments in respect of the Debentures will be subordinated in right of payment to the prior payment in full of all senior indebtedness of the Company.